-Bits Name Description

-0-7 (LSB) Group Select Specifies which group of slaves to send this command to.
-Each slave can be in one or more groups (0 through 7), which are selected on the Parameters tab of the slave Properties dialog box.
+Bits Name Description 0-7 (LSB) Group Specifies which group of slaves to send this command to.
+Each slave Select can be in one or more groups (0 through 7), which are selected on the Parameters tab of the slave Properties dialog box.
 The Group ID is a bit mask of the Group ID locations.
 The LSB corresponds to Group ID 0 and the MSB corresponds to Group ID 7.

-8-15 (MSB) Command The command can be one of the following (HEX):

-UNFREEZE = 0x04

-FREEZE = 0x08

-UNSYNC = 0x10

-SYNC = 0x20

-TRIGGER = 0x80

-The most significant bit is used to trigger the command to be sent.